kenjura/system8/docs/character/powers/thaumaturgist/Kiss of Death.md

+---
+class: Thaumaturgist
+name: Kiss of Death
+school: Death
+rank: 0
+---

-Death Touch is a [Thaumaturgist](/character/classes/Thaumaturgist.md) ability which allows you to drain vitality with a touch.
+Kiss of Death is a [Thaumaturgist](/character/classes/Thaumaturgist.md) ability which allows you to drain vitality with a touch.

 ## Abilities